Stubborn East Coast Low; Locally Heavy Rain in the Four Corners Region - NewsBreak

 weather.gov

+Effective: 2022-10-09 02:00:00 EDT Expires: 2022-10-09 09:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Take steps now to protect tender plants from the cold.
+To prevent freezing and possible bursting of outdoor water pipes they should be wrapped, drained, or allowed to drip slowly.
+Those that have in-ground sprinkler systems should drain them and cover above- ground pipes to protect them from freezing.
+Target Area: Allen; Logan; Monroe; Simpson FREEZE WATCH IN EFFECT FROM LATE SATURDAY NIGHT THROUGH SUNDAY MORNING * WHAT...Sub-freezing temperatures as low as 30 possible. * WHERE...Logan, Simpson, Allen and Monroe Counties. * WHEN...From late Saturday night through Sunday morning. * IMPACTS...Frost and freeze conditions could kill crops, other sensitive vegetation and possibly damage unprotected outdoor plumbing.

-Effective: 2022-10-06 14:19:00 AKDT Expires: 2022-10-07 06:00:00 AKDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
-If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
-Use caution if you must drive.
-Target Area: Chukchi Sea Coast HIGH WIND WARNING NOW IN EFFECT UNTIL 6 AM AKDT FRIDAY * WHAT...Southwest winds 30 to 40 mph with gusts up to 65 mph expected. * WHERE...Chukchi Sea Coast. * WHEN...Until 6 AM AKDT Friday. * IMPACTS...High winds may move loose debris, damage property and cause power outages.
+Effective: 2022-10-06 23:48:00 AKDT Expires: 2022-10-07 06:00:00 AKDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Secure outdoor objects.
+Target Area: Denali WIND ADVISORY REMAINS IN EFFECT UNTIL 6 AM AKDT FRIDAY * WHAT...South winds 40 mph with gusts to 60 mph. * WHERE...near Healy. * WHEN...Until 6 AM AKDT Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.

 Comments / 0